Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 The performance monitoring experience offered by PRTG Network Monitor is perfect for enterprises on a shoestring budget.
 PRTG Network Monitor is free up to the first 100 sensors.

 Dynatrace is an application monitoring platform that can monitor IIS server performance.
-Through the dashboard you can view the availability of web servers and delve down into web server process groups.
+Through the dashboard you can view the availability of existing web servers and delve down into web server process groups.

 For instance, you can see active services and dependent applications with information like the application version immediately visible.
 Once you install the Dynatrace Agent you can also see All Requests, Response times, Response sizes, Active threads, CPU usage, and memory usage.